axibase/atsd-use-cases/how-to/atsd-sandbox/monitor-ssl-expiry-dates/README.md

 ## Overview

 [Axibase Collector](https://github.com/axibase/axibase-collector/#overview) provides tools to collect information about SSL certificates.
-The data stored in [ATSD](https://github.com/axibase/atsd) can be useful to monitor SSL certificates of the subdomains of a top domain and notify a user via [Slack](https://slack.com/) using web notifications triggered by the [rule engine](https://github.com/axibase/atsd/tree/master/rule-engine#overview) that inform when the certificate's expiry date is approaching or when the date has been changed.
+The data stored in [ATSD](https://github.com/axibase/atsd) can be useful to monitor SSL certificates for the subdomains of a top domain and notify a user via [Slack](https://slack.com/) using web notifications triggered by the [rule engine](https://github.com/axibase/atsd/tree/master/rule-engine#overview) that norify when the certificate's expiry date is approaching or when the date has been changed.
 The list of subdomains can be queried using SQL from the database used by [crt.sh](https://crt.sh) portal created by [Comodo](https://www.comodo.com) Group.

 ### Tools and resources